Skip to content

 Common Red Flags and Scam Warning Signs

-Scams exist in high-value investments, especially where investors do not know what to ask.
+Scams exist in high-value investments, especially where investors don't know what to ask.

 Red flags include: